PFTL/PFTL_Book/README.md

 # Python for the Lab

 Welcome to the source files for the book Python for the Lab.
-This book accompanies the course given by [Uetke](https://uetke.com).
+This is the book used for the workshop [Python for the Lab](https://www.pythonforthelab.com/courses/).

 If you want to compile the book first clone it and then compile it with xelatex: